Alan M. Clark

 Alan Marshall Clark (born May 10, 1957) is an American author and artist who is best known as the illustrator and book cover painter of many pieces of horror fiction.
 He was nominated for the Bram Stoker Award for Best First Novel for his 2005 book Siren Promised (co-written by Jeremy Robert Johnson).

-He has won the World Fantasy Award for his illustrations ("Best Artist 1994"), and he has won many Association of Science Fiction and Fantasy Artists' Chesley Awards.
+He has won the World Fantasy Award for his illustrations ("Best Artist 1994"), and he has won four Association of Science Fiction and Fantasy Artists' Chesley Awards.
 He was Artist Guest of Honor at the 1995 World Horror Convention.
 His book The Paint in My Blood was nominated for the "Best Art Book" for the 2005 Locus Awards.
 It was also nominated for the 2005 International Horror Guild Award in the "Non-fiction" category.
 His artwork has been featured on signed limited editions from Cemetery Dance Publications, Lonely Road Books, Subterranean Press, Earthling Publications, and other publishers of hardcovers.
 His illustrations have also been on the covers and interiors of textbooks, children's books, paperbacks, magazines and CDs.

 Clark received his Bachelor of Fine Arts from the San Francisco Art Institute in 1979.
 He owns the publishing company, IFD Publishing (started in 1999).
 He lives in Eugene, Oregon with his wife Melody.

 Clark is listed in the 2009 edition of Science Fiction and Fantasy Artists of the Twentieth Century: A Biographical Dictionary edited by Robert Weinberg, Jane Frank (McFarland & Company, 2009).